 This post may contain affiliate links.
 See my disclosure policy.

-This easy vegan french onion soup is so luscious and rich with caramelized onions.
+This easy vegan french onion soup is so luscious with a rich vegetable broth and caramelized onions.
+Topped with crusty bread and melty dairy-free cheese.

 I used to love the idea of french onion soup - but all those onions sent a chill up my spine.
 The broth is just so flavorful and delicious, the toasted baguette on top is just...well, it's bread.
 I'm DOWN for bread.
 Top anything with cheese and I'll try my best to love it.
 But onions?
 It took me a long time to really appreciate the texture of cooked onions.